2026 WorldViz VR Budgeting Guidelines for Scientific VR Labs

 VR Application Development - Graphics

-Assets can be purchased from Sketchfab, Turbosquid, Unity Store, 3D Warehouse and more.
-Many purchased assets require a clean up.
+• Purchasing art assets: 3D art assets can be purchased from online marketplaces such as Sketchfab, Turbosquid, Unity Store, 3D Warehouse and more.
+Many purchased assets require cleanup by an artist.
 Prices range from $10 ~ $1,000.

-In house or hiring 3D artists for custom graphic development for conversion of CAD models to VR ready assets, Photogrammetry or traditional modeling by hand.
+• Developing art assets: Many teams develop custom 3D models in-house or hire 3D artists for custom graphic development.
+This can include conversion of CAD models to VR ready assets, Photogrammetry and Gaussian splats, or traditional modeling by hand using industry standard tools like Blender or 3DS Max.

 VR Application Development - Programming